antzGames/Godot-Universal-Settings-Plugin/README.md

 # Godot Universal Settings Plugin

-A versatile, renderer-aware settings screen for Godot 4.3 that seamlessly adapts across all renderers and HTML web builds.
+A versatile, renderer-aware settings screen for Godot 4.5 that seamlessly adapts across all renderers and HTML web builds.

 This plugin simplifies user settings management by saving and reloading configurations for graphics, audio settings, and keybinds, ensuring a consistent experience across platforms.

 <img src="https://github.com/user-attachments/assets/e6a93658-f99d-4f48-8c93-b955ec0ce274" width="640">

-Note: This is a BETA version.
-It should be tested thoroughly to assess its suitability for your needs.
+Version 1.2 has many QoL features.

 ## Table of Contents